 Before you get started writing, please take a look at this simple list of criteria for articles on Strong Towns:

-Accessible to a general audience (i.e. free of highly-technical jargon and written in a way that a non-professional could understand and find interesting)
+Must be accessible to a general audience (i.e., free of highly-technical jargon and written in a way that a non-professional could understand and find interesting).

-Between 500-1800 words (Longer pieces may be accepted but would be broken into a multi-part series.)
+Must be between 500 and 1800 words.
+(Longer pieces may be accepted, but would be broken into a multi-part series.)

-To learn more about our writing criteria and policies, please review our Basic Guidelines for Strong Towns Writers before you begin writing.
+To learn more about our writing criteria and policies, please review our style guide for guest writers before you begin writing.

 We especially love hearing about the Strong Towns movement in action, so if you're a member of Strong Towns and you've been implementing our mission in your community, please tell us about it!
 Your community could end up being featured on our Success Stories page.

-Contact our Content Manager, John Pattison, to discuss a story idea or submit an article.
-You can email him at john [at] strongtowns [dot] org.
+Contact our senior editor, Daniel Herriges, to discuss a story idea or submit an article.
+You can email him at email@example.com.